 Flower Characteristics: Semi-showy, borne on long racemes, 6-14 inches long.
 Essentially dioecious, with male and female flowers on different plants; sometimes male trees bear a few sterile fruits.

 Flowering Season: All year; peak spring-summer.

 Fruit: Berry-like achene, purple when mature.
 Edible, 3/4" long.

 Wildlife and Ecology: An extremely important component of coastal ecosystems and one of the most salt tolerant native trees.
-Provides moderate amounts of food and significant cover for wildlife.
-Nectar plant for Florida duskywing (Ephyriades brunneus), julia (Dryas iulia), Schaus' swallowtail (Papilio aristodemus ponceanus), the introduced fulvous hairstreak (Electrostrymon angelica) and other butterflies.
+Provides moderate amounts of food and cover for wildlife.
+Nectar plant for Florida duskywing (Ephyriades brunneus), julia (Dryas iulia), Schaus' swallowtail (Papilio aristodemus ponceanus), the introduced fulvous hairstreak (Electrostrymon angelica), and other butterflies, and attracts bee pollinators.
 Larger wildlife eat the fruits.

 Horticultural Notes: Can be grown from de-pulped seed.
 Plant immediately; the seeds do not store well.
 Germination is in 1-2 months or more.